oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/nicaragua.md

 civil law system; Supreme Court may review administrative acts

 ### 憲法
-- `history`: several previous; latest adopted 19 November 1986, effective 9 January 1987
+- `歷史`: several previous; latest adopted 19 November 1986, effective 9 January 1987
-- `amendments`: proposed by the president of the republic or assent of at least half of the National Assembly membership; passage requires approval by 60% of the membership of the next elected Assembly and promulgation by the president of the republic; amended several times, last in 2021
+- `修正`: proposed by the president of the republic or assent of at least half of the National Assembly membership; passage requires approval by 60% of the membership of the next elected Assembly and promulgation by the president of the republic; amended several times, last in 2021

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: yes
+- `出生公民權`: yes
-- `citizenship by descent only`: yes
+- `血統公民身份`: yes
-- `dual citizenship recognized`: no, except in cases where bilateral agreements exist
+- `承認雙重國籍`: no, except in cases where bilateral agreements exist
-- `residency requirement for naturalization`: 4 years
+- `入籍的居留要求`: 4 years

 ### 選舉權
 16 years of age; universal

 ### 行政部門
-- `chief of state`: President Jose Daniel ORTEGA Saavedra (since 10 January 2007)
+- `國家元首`: President Jose Daniel ORTEGA Saavedra (since 10 January 2007)
-- `head of government`: President Jose Daniel ORTEGA Saavedra (since 10 January 2007)
+- `政府首腦`: President Jose Daniel ORTEGA Saavedra (since 10 January 2007)
-- `cabinet`: Council of Ministers appointed by the president
+- `内閣`: Council of Ministers appointed by the president
-- `elections/appointments`: president and vice president directly elected on the same ballot by qualified plurality vote for a 5-year term (no term limits); election last held on 7 November 2021 (next to be held on 1 November 2026)
+- `選舉/任命`: president and vice president directly elected on the same ballot by qualified plurality vote for a 5-year term (no term limits); election last held on 7 November 2021 (next to be held on 1 November 2026)
-- `election results`: *2021:* Jose Daniel ORTEGA Saavedra reelected president for a fourth consecutive term; percent of vote - Jose Daniel ORTEGA Saavedra (FSLN) 75.9%, Walter ESPINOZA (PLC) 14.3%, Guillermo OSORNO (CCN) 3.3%, Marcelo MONTIEL (ALN) 3.1%, other 3.4%*2016:* Jose Daniel ORTEGA Saavedra reelected president for a third consecutive term; percent of vote - Jose Daniel ORTEGA Saavedra (FSLN) 72.4%, Maximino RODRIGUEZ (PLC) 15%, Jose del Carmen ALVARADO (PLI) 4.5%, Saturnino CERRATO Hodgson (ALN) 4.3%, other 3.7%
+- `選舉結果`: *2021:* Jose Daniel ORTEGA Saavedra reelected president for a fourth consecutive term; percent of vote - Jose Daniel ORTEGA Saavedra (FSLN) 75.9%, Walter ESPINOZA (PLC) 14.3%, Guillermo OSORNO (CCN) 3.3%, Marcelo MONTIEL (ALN) 3.1%, other 3.4%*2016:* Jose Daniel ORTEGA Saavedra reelected president for a third consecutive term; percent of vote - Jose Daniel ORTEGA Saavedra (FSLN) 72.4%, Maximino RODRIGUEZ (PLC) 15%, Jose del Carmen ALVARADO (PLI) 4.5%, Saturnino CERRATO Hodgson (ALN) 4.3%, other 3.7%
 **note**:  the president is both chief of state and head of government

 ### 立法部門
-- `description`: unicameral National Assembly or Asamblea Nacional (92 statutory seats, current 91; 70 members in multi-seat constituencies, representing the country's 15 departments and 2 autonomous regions, and 20 members in a single nationwide constituency directly elected by party-list proportional representation vote; up to 2 seats reserved for the previous president and the runner-up candidate in the previous presidential election; members serve 5-year terms)
+- `描述`: unicameral National Assembly or Asamblea Nacional (92 statutory seats, current 91; 70 members in multi-seat constituencies, representing the country's 15 departments and 2 autonomous regions, and 20 members in a single nationwide constituency directly elected by party-list proportional representation vote; up to 2 seats reserved for the previous president and the runner-up candidate in the previous presidential election; members serve 5-year terms)
-- `elections`: last held on 7 November 2021 (next to be held on 1 November 2026)
+- `選舉`: last held on 7 November 2021 (next to be held on 1 November 2026)
-- `election results`: percent of vote by party - NA; seats by party - FSLN 75, PLC 9, ALN 2, APRE 1, CCN 1, PLI 1, YATAMA 1; composition - men 42, women 49, percentage women 53.9%
+- `選舉結果`: percent of vote by party - NA; seats by party - FSLN 75, PLC 9, ALN 2, APRE 1, CCN 1, PLI 1, YATAMA 1; composition - men 42, women 49, percentage women 53.9%

 ### 司法部門
-- `highest court(s)`: Supreme Court or Corte Suprema de Justicia (consists of 16 judges organized into administrative, civil, criminal, and constitutional chambers)
+- `最高法院`: Supreme Court or Corte Suprema de Justicia (consists of 16 judges organized into administrative, civil, criminal, and constitutional chambers)
-- `judge selection and term of office`: Supreme Court judges elected by the National Assembly to serve 5-year staggered terms
+- `法官遴選和任期`: Supreme Court judges elected by the National Assembly to serve 5-year staggered terms
-- `subordinate courts`: Appeals Court; first instance civil, criminal, and labor courts; military courts are independent of the Supreme Court
+- `下級法院`: Appeals Court; first instance civil, criminal, and labor courts; military courts are independent of the Supreme Court

 ### 政黨
 Alliance for the Republic or APREAlternative for Change or AC (operates in a political alliance with the FSLN)Autonomous Liberal Party or PAL*_issue_**_issue_*Caribbean Unity Movement or PAMUCChristian Unity Party or PUC (operates in a political alliance with the FSLN)Independent Liberal Party or PLILiberal Constitutionalist Party or PLCMoskitia Indigenous Progressive Movement or MOSKITIA PAWANKA (operates in a political alliance with the FSLN) Multiethnic Indigenous Party or PIM (operates in a political alliance with the FSLN)Nationalist Liberal Party or PLN (operates in a political alliance with the FSLN)Nicaraguan Liberal Alliance or ALNNicaraguan Party of the Christian Path or CCNNicaraguan Resistance Party or PRN (operates in a political alliance with the FSLN)*_issue_**_issue_*Sandinista National Liberation Front or FSLNSons of Mother Earth or YATAMAThe New Sons of Mother Earth Movement or MYATAMARAN (operates in a political alliance with the FSLN)